kubeflow/website/content/docs/gke/authentication.md

 ### Changing Active Clusters
 If you work with multiple Kubernetes clusters, you may have multiple contexts saved in your local [`kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
-To view the clusters you have saved, run the following command:
+You can view the clusters you have saved by run the following command:

 ```
 kubectl config get-contexts
 ```

 This will show which cluster is currently being controlled by your `kubectl` commands.
-To change your active cluster, run the following command:
+You can change your active cluster with the following command:
 ```
 CONTEXT_NAME=your-new-context